-MUS 351 Piano Pedagogy (2 units)
+MUS 344 Piano Pedagogy (2 units)

-A study of various aspects of teaching piano: available piano series, aims, relationships, laws of learning, working with beginners, etc. Experience in teaching in the classroom.
-Concentration on teaching by note and by ear.
-Prerequisites: Advanced Musicianship 2 and Advanced Music Theory 2 or equivalent.
+This course is a study of the various aspects of teaching piano with concentration on teaching piano by note and by ear.
+Topics include: available piano series, goals, relationships, theories of learning, working with beginners, youth and adults.
+Students will gain practical experience in teaching in the classroom.
+Prerequisites: MUS 204 or equivalent.